justinthelaw/blackjack-game/README.md

 1. _Deck of Cards_: This is an object that stores the deck (52 cards), the standard/set values of the cards, and the adjustable value of the Ace.
 It will also store the methods for manipulating the deck, namely the use of the Random
 2. _Random Deck Generator_: This is the functional component that is capable of generating a standard deck of cards in a random order for the start of the game.
 The output would be an an object described in the _Deck of Cards_.
+3. _Participant_: This is the superclass for the Player (user) and the Dealer (computer), used to store their decided value of the Ace, their current cards-in-hand value, and their current money (if applicable).
+4. _Black Jack Game_: This is the functional component of the game that contains the main() block, where a majority of the instantiations and method-calls are being performed by the program.
+Here, the game runs from beginning, to middle, to end, and then either jumps back to beginning or ends the program based on the user's choice.
+5. _User Decisions_: This functional component houses all of the possible choices the user can be prompted to make.
+This provides a way to centralize decision-oriented components that could be re-usable, and to abstract more lines of code away from the main _Black Jack Game_.

 What alternative design approaches were considered and why were they rejected?

+- There is a possibility that the _Black Jack Game_ implements and defines all the _User Decisions_ inside of itself; however, abstracting away complexity into other chunks of the overall program makes it easier to read and comprehend each individual component of the program.
+- The _Deck of Cards_ could be combined with the _Random Deck Generator_, however, I believe that it would be easier to manage smaller components with less variables and methods. _Random Deck Generator_ is a complex enough function to warrant its own file and location in the program.
+- _Participant_ can also be split into a explicit, hard-coded objects, Dealer and Player.
+This approach was not ideal and would make the game not extensible.
+There is a possibility that there are multiple players playing against the dealer concurrently, like in a Casino setting, so it would make more sense to instantiate those players and dealers as instances of _Participant_.

 ## Implementation Code